gengkev/www-helper/README.md

 ![Welcome to WWW-Helper!](http://i.imgur.com/GO0uu2B.jpg)

-The inspiration behind this project was The Word Within the Word, which you can Google.
-This was probably a useful thing for me to be doing, but I was a bit annoyed at several repetitive aspects of the exercises.
+The inspiration behind this project was [The Word Within the Word](http://www.rfwp.com/series4.htm).
+That program was probably actually a useful thing for me to be doing, but I was a bit annoyed at several repetitive aspects of the exercises.

 The only real thing I ended up accomplishing was looking up definitions using the Dictionary.com developer API, which no longer exists.
 I think I was planning to use [Wordnik](https://www.wordnik.com/) as well,